ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The following metadata items are defined, all of which are OPTIONAL:

-"terms-of-service" (optional, string):
+termsOfService (optional, string):
 : A URL identifying the current terms of service.

-"website" (optional, string):
+website (optional, string):
 : An HTTP or HTTPS URL locating a website providing more information about the ACME server.

-"caa-identities" (optional, array of string):
+caaIdentities (optional, array of string):
 : Each string MUST be a lowercase hostname which the ACME server recognizes as referring to itself for the purposes of CAA record validation as defined in
 {{!RFC6844}}.
 This allows clients to determine the correct issuer domain name to use when configuring CAA records.

-"external-account-required" (optional, boolean):
+externalAccountRequired (optional, boolean):
-: If this field is present and set to "true", then the CA requires that all new-account requests include an "external-account-binding" field associating the new account with an external account.
+: If this field is present and set to "true", then the CA requires that all new-account requests include an "externalAccountBinding" field associating the new account with an external account.

 Clients access the directory by sending a GET request to the directory URL.